 Fault Possible Cause Proposed Fix Control Panel has no display Check batteries and fuses, turn PSU isolate switch and charger switch on and ensure mains supply is connected.
 Check control panel connecting lead at PSU and behind Control Panel.
 Contact your Dealer.
 12V Power turns off Battery protect feature has operated to protect the Vehicle battery and or the Leisure battery.
-See 8.17C Control Panel Problems Over voltage protection has been activated, control panel is beeping, 14V LED is flashing (leisure or vehicle).
+See (Leisure battery C) Control Panel Problems Over voltage protection has been activated, the control panel will display a warning.
 A number of things can cause this but the most common is the solar panel, it is worth checking the regulator is connected correctly and operating within the correct parameters.
 Engine has been started; all equipment has been disconnected to meet EMC requirements.
-See 8.5 Control Panel locked / erratic function Observe control panel handling instructions.
-Control panel software may have crashed.
+See (Operation while driving) Control Panel locked / Observe control panel handling instructions. erratic function Control panel software may have crashed.
 Reboot control panel by turning off the PSU isolate switch.
 Wait 30 seconds then turn the switch back on.
 Check with your dealer that your system has the latest software installed, as an update may be available.
-No 230V supply Check all above Charger not switched on Turn charger switch on, switch will illuminate Battery not connected and / or charged Install charged battery as per 8.17 No 12 volt Power button on control panel not switched to on Turn power on at control panel output from PSU Battery flat / Battery fuse blown Recharge battery, check fuses, check charging voltage is present at battery.
+No 230V supply Check all above.
+Charger not switched on Turn charger switch on, switch will illuminate.
+Battery not connected and / or charged Install charged battery.
+No 12-volt Power button on control panel not switched to on Turn power on at control panel. output from PSU Battery flat / Battery fuse blown Recharge battery, check fuses, check charging voltage is present at battery.
 Fuse blown Check all fuses are intact and the correct value fuse is installed as per fuse table.
-Equipment switched off / unplugged Check equipment is switched on and connected to the 12V supply Other fault Contact your Dealer

-Fault Possible Cause Proposed Fix Pump not Fuse blown Replace fuse with correct value as per fuse table working Pump turned off Turn pump on by pressing the pump button at the control panel Lights not Fuse/s blown Replace fuse with correct value as per fuse table. working Lights turned off Turn Lights on by pressing the lights button, use dimmer at the control panel.
+Equipment switched off / unplugged Check equipment is switched on and connected to the 12V supply.
+Another fault Contact your Dealer.
+Pump not working Fuse blown Replace fuse with correct value as per fuse table.
+Pump turned off Turn pump on by pressing the pump button at the control panel.
+Lights not Fuse/s blown Replace fuse with correct value as per fuse table.
+Lights not working Lights turned off Turn Lights on by pressing the lights button, use dimmer at the control panel.